KC neighborhood concerned with man shooting BB gun at animals - NewsBreak

 One neighbor FOX4 spoke with, so scared she wouldn’t talk on camera said she’s made serval attempts to reach police and she said “they haven’t seemed to concerned.”

-“He needs to stop if it can happen someone needs to take his weapon away or whatever needs to happen so he doesn’t do it anymore” Quaethem said.
+“He needs to stop if it can happen someone needs to take his weapon away or whatever needs to happen so he doesn’t do it anymore” Quaethem said.‘Media blackout’ starts at Kansas high school after student dies

 Neighbors said the firing seems careless but Davis insist he just targets animals that get on his lawn.